Tijmen S. Bos

 Section title

-IChemistry research that matters
+Chemistry research that matters

 The mission of the Van 't Hoff Institute for Molecular Sciences (HIMS) is to push the boundaries of chemistry by performing internationally recognized scientific research that is curiosity driven as well as application driven.
 HIMS strives at utilization and expansion of its knowledge and expertise by engaging in collaborative research efforts that address challenges in society and industry.